Plugin Reviews

 MIDI Wizard 2.0 is a good example of Unison’s promise of faster songwriting.
 Unlike Pilot Melody/Chords, which relies on vague “styles,” Wizard provides thirty-two clear genre tags: trance, house, dubstep, disco, jazz, rock, and more.
 Paired with its key wheel for major and minor, it is easy to pick a starting point and decide whether you want chords, melody, or a hybrid of both.

 The tradeoff is control.
 Pilot Melody lets you tweak octaves, density, inversions, and spacing.
 Scaler 2 and 3 dig deeper into theory and analysis, but can feel daunting to newcomers.
-Wizard is about speed, not precision.
+Wizard is about speed.
 A valuable addition for the future would be an AI option to generate progressions for genres not already on the list.

 Drum Monkey Review

 Drum Monkey delivers genre-matched loops in seconds.
-Some results were messy, as with any random MIDI generator, but often I got a groove worth keeping, or close after a few tries.
+As with any random MIDI generator sometimes it took a few spins, but often I got a groove worth keeping quickly, or close after a few tries.
 The ability to swap in my own samples was a highlight.
 I had fun dropping in hits from Baby Audio’s Tekno, which gave the grooves extra bite.

 For producers who do not have an extensive sample library or prefer simplicity, the included kits are strong.
 The “Fatten” control adds grit and thump to stock sounds, and the built-in piano roll made it easy to fix minor details in otherwise solid loops.